 Cash –Bring along cash in US dollars for tips, and in Soles for small mementos and access to toilets in Machu Picchu.
 The tips should amount to about ($5/day for porters per trekker, and $20/day for guides per trekker).

-Camera – It is a great idea to bring along a camera to make these once-in-a-lifetime memories last.
-Some good options are given here, or you can bring along a GoProif you are worried about packing too heavily.
+Camera to make these once-in-a-lifetime memories last.
+Some good options are given here, or you can bring along a GoPro Hero, if you are worried about packing too heavily.
 Remember to bring along everything fully charged as there will be no charging points on the trail.

 If you have any further questions or queries about this Inca Trail Packing List for Machu Picchu, then please leave a comment below and we'll respond as soon as possible.